Brandon Johnson (wide receiver)

-Brandon Johnson (born July 26, 1998) is an American football wide receiver for the Denver Broncos of the National Football League (NFL).
-He played college football at UCF.
+Brandon Edward Johnson (born July 26, 1998) is an American professional football wide receiver for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Tennessee Volunteers and UCF Knights.

-Early years
+Early life

 Johnson attended and played high school football at American Heritage School.

 College career

 Tennessee

 Johnson started his collegiate career at the University of Tennessee.
 He played there from 2016–2020 under head coaches Butch Jones and Jeremy Pruitt.
 He totaled 79 receptions for 969 receiving yards and one receiving touchdown to go along with a punt return touchdown in his time as a Volunteer.

 UCF

 Johnson transferred to UCF for the 2021 season.
 He totaled 38 receptions for 565 receiving yards and a team-leading 11 receiving touchdowns.

 Professional career

+Denver Broncos

-On April 30, the Denver Broncos signed Johnson as an undrafted free agent.
+On April 30, 2022, the Denver Broncos signed Johnson as an undrafted free agent.
 On August 30, Johnson was waived with an injury settlement after suffering an ankle sprain.
-On October 18, Johnson signed to the broncos practice squad.
+On October 18, Johnson re–signed with the Broncos, and joined the team's practice squad.
 On November 19, Johnson was elevated to the active roster.
 On November 20, Johnson made his NFL debut against the Las Vegas Raiders totalling one reception for two yards in the 22–16 loss.
 On November 21, Johnson was reverted back to the practice squad.
 On November 26, Johnson was elevated to the active roster.
 In Week 12, against the Carolina Panthers, he scored his first NFL touchdown on a one-yard reception in the 23–10 loss.
 In his rookie season, Johnson appeared in seven games and recorded six receptions for 42 receiving yards and one touchdown.

+In Week 2 of the 2023 season against the Washington Commanders, with the Broncos trailing 35–27 with 3 seconds remaining in regulation, Johnson hauled in a 50-yard Hail Mary touchdown pass from Russell Wilson as time expired.
+However, Denver went on to lose the game 35–33 after failing to convert on the ensuing two-point conversion.
+This was controversial due to an uncalled pass interference penalty.
+He was placed on injured reserve on October 28, 2023, after suffering a hamstring injury in practice.
+He was activated on December 2.
+He finished the 2023 season with 19 receptions for 284 receiving yards and four receiving touchdowns in 13 games and two starts.

+On August 27, 2024, Johnson was waived by the Broncos.